Katy Perry – Photo Courtesy: Samantha Sekula

 And finally, if you’re not ready for the commitment of such a high maintenance style, consider using hair extensions to get the same effect; that way you can get the style just right, but go back to something more contemporary depending on your mood.

-Guest post by Ricky from Majestic Tresses; sellers of quality hair closures and extensions; Click here for more information about what we do.
+Guest post by Ricky from Majestic Tresses, sellers of quality hair closures and extensions.